CPA syllabus

 Candidates have to finish all the sections within 18 months from the date they pass the first section.
 Most full-time students take only 12 months, but most working professionals will take longer.
 Good planning, knowledge of accountancy beforehand, and review materials such as Becker or Wiley will help candidates finish sooner.
 The inability to get the Notice to Schedule (NTS) will further prolong the schedule, thus making preparation and scheduling vital.

-CPA Syllabus FAQs
+CPA Course Syllabus FAQs

-What is the full form of CPA?
+What is the syllabus of CPA?

 How to become a CPA?